lastmjs/workshop/README.md

 reduce worker can be associated with multiple keys.
 Each Reduce worker then performs an aggregation step on the received data.

-In we will do the following:
+We will do the following:
 * Write a `hotel` that has initialization function `init` that creates fake user data;
 * Write a `hotel_factory` contract that deploys several `hotel` contracts and initializes them.